|Position:||Director of Strategic Communications (MBB, M/W TEN, M/W GOLF, M SOC)|

 Koonce returned to Kansas City after working at Mizzou Athletics as an Assistant Director of Strategic Communications.
 He served as the primary media contact for the women's basketball and women's golf programs and as a secondary contact for the football team.
 He contributed to internal and external communication, social media outreach, statistical generation and dealings with the media for each respective program, with all spending considerable time in national top 25 polls in 2015-16.

 As the primary contact for Mizzou Women's Basketball in 2015-16, Koonce successfully promoted the first SEC Freshman of the Year in program history.
 Additionally, Sophie Cunningham also became the first player in SEC history to earn six Freshman of the Week awards and was one of eight national finalists for USBWA National Freshman of the Year.
 He publicized a women's basketball program that saw a 300% increase in new season ticket sales and ranked 26th nationally in attendance, an improvement from 78th the previous year.
-Mizzou led all of NCAA Division I Women's Basketball in most improved attendance in 2015-16 with an increase of 2,193 fans per home game compared to the previous season.
+Mizzou led all of NCAA Division I Women's Basketball (349 teams) in most improved attendance in 2015-16 with an increase of 2,193 fans per home game compared to the previous season.
+Koonce created and implemented the #OurTownOurTeam social media campaign.

 Koonce joined Mizzou after spending the 2014-15 academic year at Southeast Missouri, his alma mater.
 With the Redhawks, he was the primary media contact for the women's basketball, women's soccer, gymnastics and outdoor track and field teams and was a secondary contact for the football program.
 He also served as the men's basketball contact for multiple contests and was an official scorer at select softball games.